mburr-salesforce/lwr-recipes/CONTRIBUTING.md

 yarn install
 ```

-If this fails with an error about *UNABLE_TO_GET_ISSUER_CERT_LOCALLY*, *Error: unable to get local issuer certificate*, or a registry communication issue then re-verify that step 2 was successful.
+If this fails with an error about *UNABLE_TO_GET_ISSUER_CERT_LOCALLY*, *Error: unable to get local issuer certificate*, or a registry communication issue then re-verify that the yarn installation was successful.

 ## Startup